comp1100/comp1100.github.io/_sources/0_subject_overview.md

 (sec:overview:legends)=
 ### Your legends

 Each time will have a **legend** staff member that is assigned to help the team throughout the semester by providing guidance and feedback on how the team and individuals are going.
-These are similar to mentors, tutors, or demonstrators, but their role is very different in this subject compared to others.
+These are similar to mentors, tutors, or demonstrators, but their role is very different in this course compared to others.
 They won't be grading you, they won't be teaching you -- they will be more like a manager within an organisation.
 They will be of such use to you that you will consider them legends.

 (sec:overview:grading)=
 ### Grading